enclave-networks/Enclave.FastPacket/README.md

 If a blob field is the last property in the definition, we assume that it uses the remaining content of the packet's buffer, as with a lot of network payloads.

-If a blob field is in the middle of the packet, you will need to tell us what size it is (either explicitly or with a `SizeFunction`), otherwise we can't use it.
+If a blob field is in the middle of the packet, you will need to tell us what size it is (either explicitly or with a `SizeField` or `SizeFunction`), otherwise we can't use it.

 ```csharp
 ref struct MyPacketDefinition